wp-plugins/folder-slider/readme.txt

 * Transition Mode (mode): horizontal, vertical, fade
 * Caption Format (captions): none, filename, filenamewithoutextension, smartfilename (filename with underscores, extension and front numbers removed)
+* CSS (css): change the frame around slider: 'noborder','shadow','black-border','white-border','gray-border'
 * Width and Height of the slider (width and height)
 * Speed (speed):  time between slides in seconds
 * Previous/Next Buttons (controls): true or false
 * Play/Pause Button (playcontrol): true or false
 * Start Slider Automatically (autostart): true or false
 * Pager (pager): true or false
-* CSS/Show box with shadow (shadow): true or false.
-Show the box around the slider

 Default slider width is 100% unless the attribute width is set to a non-zero value.
 The height is calculate for each picture (to keep ratio) unless the attribute height is set to a non-zero value.